 The seaside Rotary Park marked the beginning for the Narooma parish cross and icon procession, which ended with Mass at Our Lady Star of the Sea Church.
 Stations of the Cross was conducted at intervals throughout the procession.
 Narooma Parish Priest Fr Michael Mullen celebrated Mass and retired priest Fr Michael O'Brien concelebrated.

-A ceremony was held outside St Patrick's Church in Bega.
-Catholic youth ministry team member Mr Sam Mullins said they had constructed a drama performance "especially for the St Patrick's Primary School students.
+A ceremony was held out-School students.
 The cross and icon are a present for us," he said.
 "They are a symbol of how big God's love for us is."

 Pambula's welcome to the cross and icon began with a ceremony at Lumen Christi College, where local Aboriginal elder Mr Ozzie Stewart handed the World Youth Day message stick to student John Aldridge.
 A procession delivered the symbols to the river mouth, where, despite rain, the message stick was taken aboard a dragon boat and transported to Aboriginal cultural centre, Jigamy Farm.
 Lumen Christi students had created their own cross, which was also taken aboard the boat.
-Pastor Ozzie Cruse conducted a welcome to Jigamy Farm and expressed his hope World Youth Day would have a positive impact on Australia's youth.
-"The world has become such a cruel place, but I see all youth having the potential to be leaders," he said.
+Pastor Ozzie Cruse conducted a welcome to